Segmentation-Engineered Ge4Sb6Te7 Switch on SOI Platform for Multilevel Non-Volatile Photonic Neural Inference: Results and Discussions

-Field-propagation profiles in \autoref{fig:prop} further elucidate the underlying mechanism. \autoref{fig:prop}(a) and (b) show the field evolution within the PCM section for amorphous and crystalline states, respectively, whereas \autoref{fig:prop}(c) and (d) report the corresponding fields within the silicon core.
+Field-propagation profiles in \autoref{fig:prop} further elucidate the underlying mechanism.
+Figures \ref{fig:prop}(a) and \ref{fig:prop}(b) show the field evolution within the PCM section for crystalline and amorphous states, respectively, whereas Figures \ref{fig:prop}(c) and \ref{fig:prop}(d) report the corresponding fields within the silicon core.
 When the wave enters the etched GST section, which has a lower local index (1.63 at 1550 nm), the field becomes slightly unguided and disperses laterally, resulting in radiation loss.
-The effect is markedly stronger in the crystalline state: as indicated by the modal profiles in \autoref{fig:mode}, crystallization shifts the mode centroid toward the GST layer and increases the complex effective index (from n\textsubscript{eff} $\approx$ 2.629+0.035i in a-GST to 3.303+1.931i in c-GST).
-The resulting enhancement of absorption due to modal overlap in the GST segment, together with radiative mode loss in the etched gaps, yields substantially higher loss in c-GST than in a-GST.
-This enables the large extinction ratio observed for the segmented design.
+The effect is substantially greater in the crystalline state: as shown in \autoref{fig:nk_mode}, crystallization shifts the mode centroid toward the GST layer.
+It increases the complex effective index (from n\textsubscript{eff} $\approx$ 2.629+0.035i in a-GST to 3.303+1.931i in c-GST).
+The resulting enhancement of absorption due to modal overlap in the GST segment, together with radiative mode loss in the etched gaps, yields substantially higher loss in c-GST than in a-GST, enabling the large extinction ratio observed for the segmented design.

+We further note that the segmentation does not act as a reflective grating.
+The segment period, $\Lambda = \mathrm{L_{seg}} + \mathrm{L_{etch}} = 130$~nm, lies well below the first-order Bragg period $\Lambda_B = \lambda_0/(2\,\mathrm{n_{eff}}) \approx 235-295$~nm, evaluated at $\lambda_0 = 1550$~nm using the real part of the modal index ($\mathrm{n_{eff}} \approx 2.629$ in a-GST and $3.303$ in c-GST).
+Since $\Lambda \ll \Lambda_B$, the Bragg condition is not satisfied and coherent back-reflection is suppressed by design, which is why the patterned region behaves as an effective medium (\autoref{eq:partial_cryst}) rather than as a distributed reflector, with a correspondingly low simulated device reflectance (below 1\% in both phase states, as shown in Table S3 in Supplementary Section S6).